Taking Charge of Your Medical Care

 - Help your body grow and be its best by not smoking, drinking alcohol, or doing drugs.

-- If you take medication, follow the directions.
-Avoid missing doses by programming reminders into your phone or taking medications at the same time you do another daily routine, like brushing your teeth.
+- If you take medicine, follow the directions.
+Avoid missing doses by programming reminders into your phone or taking medicines at the same time you do another daily routine, like brushing your teeth.
 When your doctor gives you a prescription, ask what to do if you forget to take a dose.

 - If you have an illness like diabetes or asthma, ask your mom, dad, or doctor for small steps you can do to manage your own treatment.